 Can lemongrass cause an intestinal blockage?

-The signs of an intestinal obstruction are:
+The signs of intestinal obstruction are:

 If you notice any of these signs after you’ve observed your dog chewing on lemongrass, you should seek veterinary care immediately.
 Your dog will need x-rays and an ultrasound to rule out or confirm an obstruction.
 If there is a blockage in the intestines, your dog will require immediate surgery.